He Weifang

+Education

 He earned a B.A. at Southwest University of Political Science & Law, and an LL.M at Peking College of Political Science and Law (former China University of Political Science and Law).

+Academic career

 He was an associate professor in China University of Political Science and Law from 1985 to 1995, then become a professor and Ph.D. adviser at Peking University.

-Since 1992, he has striven to reform the Chinese judicial system.
-He has written many papers on the importance of modernizing China's judicial system, earning him the nickname "Justice He".
-His works includes The Judicial Ideals and Institutions and The Ways to Carry Justice.
+Since 1992, he has been advocating for the reform of China's judicial system.
+He has authored many papers on the importance of modernizing China's judicial system, earning him the nickname "Justice He".
+His works include The Judicial Ideals and Institutions and The Ways to Carry Justice.

-Because of his public support and signing for Liu Xiaobo's Charter 08, He Weifang's position at Peking University became untenable and he was forced to resign.
+Because of his public support and signing for Liu Xiaobo's Charter 08, his position at Peking University became untenable and he was forced to resign.
 In 2008, he accepted a job offer to be the dean of the law school of Zhejiang University.
-However, the Chinese Communist Party forced the school to withdraw the job offer, and He was instead given a position in the remote city of Shihezi in Xinjiang.
+However, the Chinese Communist Party forced the school to withdraw the job offer, and he was instead given a position in the remote city of Shihezi in Xinjiang.
 Richard McGregor, author of The Party: The Secret World of China's Communist Rulers, said that this was "a deliberately humiliating transfer, akin to a Harvard Law School professor being reassigned to a small community college in rural Texas."

 On October 6, 2010, He Weifang gave a speech at Stockholm University, concerning reform of Chinese Court Organization Law and freedom of speech.

+He retired in July 2023 after a near 40-year academic career.